suent/Carpenter.AzurePipelines/docs/features/configure-pool.md

 # Configuring the agent pool

-By default, Carpenter uses the Hosted pool using the `ubuntu-latest` VM image.
+By default, Carpenter.AzurePipelines uses the Hosted pool using the `ubuntu-latest` VM image.

 ## Agent pool configuration